-To say that such actions are shortsighted would be putting it lightly.
-Customer retention is the lifeblood of any multifamily apartment complex, and failure to address their concerns or needs will quickly land you in hot water.
+Resident retention is the lifeblood of any successful multifamily apartment complex, and failure to address current residents’ concerns or needs can quickly land you in hot water.
 Although you can’t keep every tenant forever, your goal should be to maximize their stay for as long as possible.
-And when they do leave, you’d best hope that they’re sad to go and not shy about conveying that sentiment to others.
-From installing residential lockers for package deliveries to something as simple as remembering your tenants’ names, we’ll discuss the several resident retention tips for multifamily apartments.
+And when they do leave, you want them to be singing your community’s praises.

 Resident Retention Tips For Multifamily Apartments

 It’s easy to get a new resident into a unit and never see them again until they have a service request or their lease is up and it’s time to move out.
 The importance of customer service in property management can often be undervalued, with some property managers making the mistake of treating tenants like they would an automatic bank payment – “set and forget”.
 They’re locked into their lease, they might say, so what’s the difference?

 A shortsighted attitude is the easiest way to give a resident the impression that your relationship with them is strictly transactional.
 People want to be valued, and apartment community residents especially so.
 Simple kindness and gestures can go a long way in providing great customer service and improving your resident retention rate.
 While residents don’t expect you to be their best friend, they do greatly appreciate someone who goes out of their way to say hello or lend them a hand.

 Some tips to improve your resident relationships include:

 - Remember Their Names – People instinctively feel valued when others remember and say their name.
 It may feel difficult to remember every one of your residents’ names, but you should prioritize writing down the names of everyone living in a unit, including animals.
 If you plan on swinging by a resident’s unit in the apartment community, review the list beforehand, then ask about how they’re doing.